Abstract Submission Information

 The poster should be printed in A0 format in portrait orientation.

 Important: Please note that the abstract submission is separate from the registration process.
-Feel free to start submitting your abstracts for this congress.
-You have until April 1st to do so.

 To allow a better insight on what panel to submit your works to, the following topics have been defined for this conference: